bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 This information model defines objects that can allow credentials (for this device, for trusted devices, and for trusted certificate authorities) to be added and deleted.
 Public keys may be exposed through this model.
-This model requires that private keys never be exposed.
-The Babel security mechanisms that make use of these credentials (e.g., {{I-D.ietf-babel-dtls}}, {{I-D.ietf-babel-hmac}}) identify what credentials can be used with those mechanisms.
+This model requires that private keys and MAC keys never be exposed.
+Certificates used by {{I-D.ietf-babel-dtls}}
+implementations use separate parameters to model the public parts (including the public key) and the private key.

 MAC keys are allowed to be as short as zero-length.
 This is useful for testing.
-Network operators are advised to follow current best practices for key length and generation of keys related to the MAC algorithm associated with the key.
+Network operators are RECOMMENDED to follow current best practices for key length and generation of keys related to the MAC algorithm associated with the key.
-Short (and zero-length) keys and keys that make use of only alphanumeric characters are highly susceptible to brute force attacks.
+Short (and zero-length) keys are highly susceptible to brute force attacks and therefore SHOULD NOT be used.
+See the Security Considerations section of {{I-D.ietf-babel-hmac}}
+for additional considerations related to MAC keys.

+This information model uses key sets and certification sets to provide a means of grouping keys and certificates.
+This makes it easy to use a different set per interface, the same set for one or more interfaces, have a default set in case a new interface is instantiated and to change keys and certificates as needed.

 # IANA Considerations